surveycto/table-list/README.md

 | Custom constraint message | Yes |
 | Custom required message | Yes |
 | Read only | No |

+Using multiple pre-load data columns as labels with the search() function is also not supported.
+Instead, you will store a delimited table in a single column of pre-load data.
+See below and the wiki for more

 ## How to use